 Risks to the Pregnant Woman:

-- Kidney Infections (Pyelonephritis): UTI pregnancy complications can progress to kidney infections, which are more severe and can cause high fever and back pain and can lead to preterm delivery if left untreated.
+• Kidney Infections (Pyelonephritis): UTI pregnancy complications can progress to kidney infections, which are more severe and can cause high fever and back pain and can lead to preterm delivery if left untreated.

-- Preterm Labor: UTIs, especially kidney infections, can trigger contractions and lead to preterm labour, which increases the risk of complications for the mother and the baby.
+• Preterm Labor: UTIs, especially kidney infections, can trigger contractions and lead to preterm labour, which increases the risk of complications for the mother and the baby.

-- Recurrent Infections: If urine infection in pregnancy is not effectively treated, it can recur, causing chronic discomfort and increasing the risk of UTI pregnancy complications.
+• Recurrent Infections: If urine infection in pregnancy is not effectively treated, it can recur, causing chronic discomfort and increasing the risk of UTI pregnancy complications.

-- Risks to the Foetus:
+Risks to the Foetus:

-- Low Birth Weight: Babies born to mothers with untreated or recurrent UTIs are at risk of being born with low birth weight, which can lead to various health problems for the baby.
+• Low Birth Weight: Babies born to mothers with untreated or recurrent UTIs are at risk of being born with low birth weight, which can lead to various health problems for the baby.

-- Preterm Birth: UTI pregnancy complications can increase the risk of premature birth, which can result in developmental issues and health complications for the newborn.
+• Preterm Birth: UTI pregnancy complications can increase the risk of premature birth, which can result in developmental issues and health complications for the newborn.

-- Infection During Birth: If a UTI is present during delivery, it can increase the risk of infection for both the mother and the baby.
+• Infection During Birth: If a UTI is present during delivery, it can increase the risk of infection for both the mother and the baby.

-UTI PREGNANCY TREATMENT
+UTI TREATMENT in PREGNANCY

 Urine infection in pregnancy is common but requires prompt medical attention.
 UTI pregnancy treatment typically involves a course of safe prenatal vitamins prescribed by a doctor after confirming the infection through urine tests.
 Pregnant women must complete the full pregnancy multivitamin course.
 If untreated, urinary tract infections (UTIs) can result in complications including kidney infections, which may result in premature birth, low birth weight, or hypertension conditions like preeclampsia.
-Regular prenatal check-ups, proper hygiene, staying hydrated, and addressing symptoms promptly are essential in preventing and managing UTI with pregnancy, ensuring the well-being of the mother and the baby.
+Regular prenatal check-ups, proper hygiene, staying hydrated, and addressing symptoms promptly are essential in preventing and managing UTI during pregnancy, ensuring the well-being of the mother and the baby.

 For mothers who want to make sure that their child obtains the crucial pregnancy nutrients, Trimacare prenatal vitamins are an excellent alternative because they are reasonably priced and widely accessible.
 Trimacare is India’s only prenatal multivitamin that provides a unique, proprietary three-stage, trimester-by-trimester prenatal nutrition course, and enhanced nutrition for each trimester of pregnancy.